-An open pollinated heirloom introduced in 1976, this cultivar also goes by the names ‘Royal Purple Burgundy,’ ‘Royal Purple Pod,’ and ‘Royal Purple Podded.’
+An open-pollinated heirloom introduced in 1976, this cultivar also goes by the names ‘Royal Purple Burgundy,’ ‘Royal Purple Pod,’ and ‘Royal Purple Podded.’

 This is an excellent variety for gardeners dealing with cool spring or early summer temperatures, to which it is very tolerant.

-Deep purple pods should be harvested at 5 inches or smaller, when they will be most tender.
+Deep purple pods should be harvested at 5 inches or smaller, when they will be the most tender.